yshp57/dsc-0-03-15-introducing-the-boston-housing-data-online-ds-pt-100118/README.md

 # Kaggle and The Boston Housing Dataset

 Kaggle hosts numerous data science competitions where you can grab mock datasets and practice your skills at creating machine learning algorithms to answer useful questions.
+Here we'll sign up for an account and begin investigating a classic data science problem using the Boston housing dataset.

 # Objectives